Bellman Value Decomposition for Task Logic in Safe Optimal Control: Algorithm(s)

 \section{Algorithm(s)}

-In this section, we introduce Value-Decomposition PPO, a variant of PPO that solves the Bellman value associated with the class of TL predicates in Sec.~\ref{sec:results} using the decomposed value graph (DVG).
+In this section, we introduce Value-Decomposition PPO, a variant of PPO that solves the Value associated with the class of TL predicates in Sec.~\ref{sec:results} using the decomposed Value graph (DVG).
 We also describe the tools required to generate the DVG and to solve it via dynamic programming for low-dimensional problems.
-A graphical overview is shown in Fig.~\ref{fig:algplot0}, and all relevant code is provided in the Appendix.
+A graphical overview is shown in Fig.~\ref{fig:algplot0}.

 \textbf{\texttt{valtr}: Generating the DVG}.
-We introduce \texttt{valtr}, a tool that converts a parsed temporal logic specification into the general predicate form of Thm.~\ref{thm:master} by recursively applying standard TL rules.
-This representation is then transformed into the directed acyclic graph (DAG) of the DVG, where nodes correspond to predicates, negations, $\max$, $\min$, and value functions, and edges encode their dependencies.
-Cyclic $\mathsf{G}$ compositions are handled via a special node, enabling efficient parsing and transformation of arbitrary predicates into DVGs.
-See the Appendix for details.
+We introduce \texttt{valtr}, a tool that converts a parsed temporal logic specification into the general predicate form of Thm.~\ref{thm:master} by recursively applying standard TL rules into a form suitable form for the {\texttt{VDR}}.
+This representation is then transformed into the DVG, where nodes correspond to predicates, negations, $\max$, $\min$, and Value functions, and edges encode their dependencies.
+Cyclic recurrence compositions are handled via a special node, enabling efficient parsing and transformation of arbitrary predicates into DVGs.
+See \Cref{apx:valtr} for details.

-\textbf{Dynamic Programming with the DVG.} With the DVG, one may compute the Value of a given predicate by performing a topological sort of the DAG and applying dynamic programming to compute the Value of each subformula in the correct order.
-This allows us to compute the dynamic programming solution for the low-d test cases given in Figs.~\ref{fig:nRAdemofig} and \ref{fig:alwaysdemofig}.
+\textbf{Dynamic Programming with the DVG.} With the DVG, one may compute the Value of a given predicate by performing a topological sort of the DVG and applying dynamic programming to compute the Value of each subformula in the correct order.
+Cyclic nodes, arising from recurrence specifications, can be approximate by a finite number of recurrences as described in \Cref{apx:fxd-proof}.
+This allows us to compute the dynamic programming solution for the low-dimensional test cases given in Figs.~\ref{fig:nRAdemofig} and \ref{fig:alwaysdemofig}.

+\textbf{Policy Inference with the DVG.} To execute the policy, we keep track of the current node in the DVG initialized at the root node.
+At each step, we execute the policy associated with the current node and check its satisfaction.
+If the predicate is satisfied, we switch to the child node corresponding to the satisfied predicate and repeat this process.
+We provide more details in \Cref{apx:policy}.
+For an explicit construction and rigorous proof of the optimalality of the constructed policy, see \cite{so2026value}.